-Ford F-150 owners have reported 13 problems related to service engine light on (under the engine and engine cooling category).
+Ford F-150 owners have reported 17 problems related to service engine light on (under the engine and engine cooling category).
+The most recently reported issues are listed below.
+Also please check out the statistics and reliability analysis of Ford F-150 based on all problems reported for the F-150.

 While passing, my vehicle loses power and starts to sputter.
 This has happen on numerous occasions, and on the latest occasion the service engine light has come on.
 I have the 3.
 6 l ecoboost engine in the vehicle.
 I have turned the vehicle into the dealership for repairs, but was told they had to order a cooler to install on the turbo charger.
 Bottom line no parts are broke, but it now requires additional parts.
 I do not see any recalls for this issue.